Plus Beaux Villages de France facts

 Limeuil – Dordogne

-As you journey through the picturesque regions of France, you may encounter villages marked with two distinct road signs.
+While travelling through the picturesque regions of France, you might come across villages marked by two distinct road signs.

-The first sign is the standard village entrance marker.
+The first sign is the classic village entrance sign.

-The primary aim of this association is to promote and safeguard the architectural, cultural, and historical heritage of the finest villages in France.
+At the time, Mr Ceyrac was mayor of Collonges la Rouge, in the Corrèze department.
+The main objective of this association is to promote and preserve the architectural, cultural, and historical heritage of the most beautiful villages in France.

 Plus Beaux Villages de France, a prestigious label